 Ultimate players take on roles on the field by being a handler or a cutter, which is typically determined by skill level.
 Each role takes a certain position on the field so that teams can score a goal or not let the other team score.

 Offensive strategies include a vertical stack or a horizontal stack and defensive strategies include man and zone.
+While players have a variety of offensive and defensive roles, the two main positions are:

 When you first start to play Ultimate, rookies start off by playing as a cutter because their throws and field awareness are typically underdeveloped.